Trip Overview

 - Leading and riding horses over hilly, uneven terrain

-- The fitness and confidence to ride for hours per day
+- The fitness and confidence to ride for three hours per day

 - The maximum rider weight for this trip is 210 pounds